"Something we were withholding made us weak until we found it was ourselves."

 - Robert Frost

-What is Hypnosis?
+What is Hypnotherapy?

 Hypnosis is not something that is done to you, it requires your participation.
-In fact a willingness to engage, is just as important as the role of the hypnotherapist

-How does Hypnotherapy work?
+How can Hypnotherapy help?

-Differences between the Conscious and Unconscious Mind
+Differences between the Conscious and Subconscious Mind

-A hypnotherapist uses hypnosis to deliver therapeutic benefits to the client whereas stage/street hypnosis is used to entertain the general public
+A hypnotherapist uses hypnosis to deliver therapeutic benefits to the client whereas stage/street hypnosis is used to entertain the general public.